TienT13/TienT13.github.io/index.md

 * Lab 3:

-    I enjoyed both parts of this lab as it is very easy to understand and was very fun.
-We learned how to integrate calculations and formulas into a program to find the date difference and the BMR.
+    I enjoyed both parts of this lab because it was easy to understand and fun to complete.
+Through this lab, I learned how to integrate calculations and formulas into a program, such as calculating date differences and determining BMR.

 * Lab 5 part 2:

-    This was my 2nd most favorite lab because it taught me how to convert decimal feet to inches and feet.
-This was particularly interesting because from this I learned to apply more complex formula into my programs.
+    This was my second favorite lab because it taught me how to convert decimal feet into feet and inches.
+I found this lab particularly interesting because it helped me apply more complex formulas within my programs.

 * Lab 9 part 2:

-    I also really enjoyed this lab because it taught me how to use loops to perform tasks within the program.
-In this lab we were told to use a loop to find the secret number.
-This lab was interesting because it was very easy and interesting to do.
-My partner and I had a lot of fun doing this.
+    I really enjoyed this lab because it taught me how to use loops to perform repeated tasks within a program.
+In this lab, we used a loop to find a secret number.
+This activity was engaging and helped me better understand how loops work.
+My partner and I had a lot of fun completing this lab together.